ethereum/solidity-website/src/posts/2024-07-31-underhanded-solidity-contest-2024-announcement.md

 Transient storage is as cheap as warm storage access with both reads and writes priced at 100 gas.
 It is well-suited for use-cases such as cheap re-entrancy locks.

-The aim of USC 2024 is to showcase a transient storage use-case in a way that looks legitimate but contains a hidden vulnerability or manipulation mechanism in the implementation that is exposed because of transient Storage.
+The aim of USC 2024 is to showcase a transient storage use-case in a way that looks legitimate but contains a hidden vulnerability or manipulation mechanism in the implementation facilitated by the use of transient storage.

 *Note:* The compiler does not yet allow using transient as a data location in high-level Solidity code.
 For the time being, data stored in this location can only be accessed using the `TSTORE` and `TLOAD` opcodes in inline assembly.